MicrosoftDocs/power-platform/power-platform/admin/manage-encryption-key.md

 <a name="KM_risk"></a>

 ## Understand the potential risk when you manage your keys
  As with any business critical application, personnel within your organization who have administrative-level access must be trusted.
 Before you use the key management feature, you should understand the risk when you manage your database encryption keys.
-It is conceivable that a malicious administrator (a person who is granted or has gained administrator-level access with intent to harm an organization's security or business processes) working within your organization might use the manage keys feature to create a key and use it to lock all [!INCLUDE[pn_dynamics_crm_online](../includes/pn-dynamics-crm-online.md)] environments in the tenant.
+It is conceivable that a malicious administrator (a person who is granted or has gained administrator-level access with intent to harm an organization's security or business processes) working within your organization might use the manage keys feature to create a key and use it to lock all Dynamics 365 (online) environments in the tenant.

 Consider the following sequence of events.